adambard/learnxinyminutes-docs/edn.html.markdown

 \g \r \a \c \e

 ; Keywords starts with a colon.
 They behave like enums.
-Kinda ; like symbols in ruby land.
+Kinda ; like symbols in ruby.
 :eggs
 :cheese
 :olives